rezl/UsernoteBot/README.md

 # Overview
-usernotebot enables writing usernotes or removal comments by [/r/collapse](https://www.reddit.com/r/collapse) moderators via discord or reddit.
-This is targeted at creating a better mobile modding experience
+usernotebot is a tool that enables moderators to write usernotes or removal comments.
+This tool is designed to improve the mobile modding experience, where Toolbox is not available.

-Prompt bot in discord (Collapse server or bot DM) with `.help` and `.help usernote`
+The bot actions mod prompts (via comment) with below workflow

 # Details
 ## REDDIT Workflow:
 1. Comment on offending content with bot command
-   1. Note, bot will respond even if your comment is not distinguished
+   1. Note, the bot will respond even if your comment is not distinguished
-2. Bot will action the command
+2. The bot will action the command
-3. Bot will respond to you with a summary performed, or if there is an issue
+3. The bot will respond to you with a summary performed, or if there is an issue

 ### Command Structure:
 1. Base command: